openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

    OpenEmbedded.

 To determine if a task needs to be rerun, BitBake checks if a stamp file with a matching input checksum exists for the task.
-If such a stamp file exists, the task's output is assumed to exist and still be valid.
-If the file does not exist, the task is rerun.
+In this case, the task's output is assumed to exist and still be valid.
+Otherwise, the task is rerun.

 .. note::